SeaQuest’s Guide to Axolotls

 Are Axolotls Good Pets?

-The most important thing to remember is Axolotls are more of a watch-and-observe type of pet rather than the type you might interact and play with.
+The most important thing to remember is that Axolotls are more of a watch-and-observe type of pet than the type you might interact and play with.
 But overall, they make excellent pets!
 They’re fun to watch, cute as can be, and easy to care for.
-WIth long-term proper care and love, Axolotls can live as pets for a very long time in captivity.
+With long-term proper care and love, Axolotls can live in captivity as pets for a very long time.

 • Axolotls can lay up to 1,100 eggs at a time!